mm6/ethereum-lab2-hardhat/README.md

 npx hardhat console
 ```

-13. For the ERC problems, it is highly recommended that you make a copy of each command
-before executing it.
-In this way, if you make a mistake, it is a simple matter to replay
-the old commands - with copy and paste.
+13. For the ERC problems, it is highly recommended that you make a copy of each command before executing it.
+Be sure to save these commands.
+In this way, if you make a mistake and have to return to the beginning, it is a simple matter to replay the old commands - with copy and paste.

+14. It is also recommended that you keep track of who owns what as you go.

 ERC20 Token Problems